 Action 7.2, Alternative 1 would leave the current recreational post-season accountability measures in place and unchanged.
 These post-season accountability measures adjust the season length in the subsequent year if annual catch limits are exceeded in the current year.
 This provides positive benefits to the biological/environmental environment by creating a process for taking corrective action to restore catches to their appropriate limits.
 However, it does allow annual catch limits to be exceeded before taking action, which could have short-term negative effects.
 Furthermore, Alternative 1 uses a moving average of recent landings to compare against a moving average of annual catch limits to determine if the accountability measures have been triggered.
-Although this has the benefit of reducing the imposition of accountability measures in cases where catches rise only slightly above the annual catch limit, but on a persistent basis.
+Although this has the benefit of reducing the imposition of accountability measures due to short-term fluctuations, it can also delay implementation of accountability measures in cases where catches rise only slightly above the annual catch limit, but on a persistent basis.